 Positioned next to the Tholing Gompa of Tibet, Tabo has the oldest Buddhist monastery in India which is still operational.
 The paintings of the monastery can be traced back to the period between the 10th and the 11th century.
 On the other hand, the paintings of the main temple showcase the artistic style of the period between the 15th and the 20th century.
 As a convergent point of Tibetan and Indian cultures, Tabo became the birthplace of a new fusion art style known as the Indo-Tibetan style.

-Among the prominent temples of the ancient monastery in Tabo, The Temple of the Enlightened Gods, The Golden Temple, and The Mystic Mandala Temple are worth mentioning.
-The Temple of the Enlightened Gods, also known as the Tug-Lha-khang, has an assembly hall, a sanctum, and an entrance hall.
-A four-fold figure of the Vairocana, one of five spiritual sons of the Adibuddha, sits in the assembly hall.
+Amongst the prominent temples of the ancient monastery in Tabo, the Temple of the Enlightened Gods, the Golden Temple and the Mystic Mandala Temple are worth mentioning.
+The Temple of the Enlightened Gods, also known as the Tug-Lha-khang, has an assembly hall, a sanctum and an entrance hall.
+A four-fold figure of the Vairocana, one of five spiritual sons of the Adi-Buddha, sits in the assembly hall.

 Originally constructed using pure gold, The Golden Temple was modified in the 16th century by Sengge Namgyal, an erstwhile king of Ladakh.
 The Mystic Mandala Temple, also known as the Initiation Temple, displays a huge painting of the Vairocana surrounded by eight Bodhisattvas or enlightened beings.